LifengFan/Triadic-Belief-Dynamics/readme.md

 Dataset
 ----

-Please fill this [Google form](https://docs.google.com/forms/d/e/1FAIpQLSe3v-qopGWjx3ZcrCzp7ReRf7VadBuVMhMXCsMe1z3qFVcGvA/viewform?usp=pp_url) to get a copy of the dataset and annotation.
+Please fill this [online form] (https://docs.qq.com/form/page/DTmFtVkdPb3NSSndp) to get a copy of the dataset and annotation.
 We will get back to you in a day or two.

 Demo
 ----